-Whilst wet rooms are fabulous to bathe in, we have to adjust the way we bathe.
+We specialise in wet room installations, and whilst wet rooms are fabulous to shower in, we have to adjust the way we bathe.
 We Brits find it hard to change our ways.
 (No Mrs, you can t have carpet in a wet room.)
 I get calls to say; the floors wet, (well, the clues in the name) I need a screen, I need curtains.
 Personally I think this detracts from the beauty of a wet room and clutters it up.
-I have spent time in Spain and Thailand where it is all wet rooms.
+It is all wet rooms in Spain and Thailand.
+It was in Spain that i fell in love with wet rooms. .
 In Thailand every wet room I have seen has a small towelling rug outside the door and they automatically wipe their as they leave.
-It may be said to be easier in a hot country, but even if you have slippers on, you can wipe your feet.
+Because it may be said to be easier in a hot country.
+But even if you have slippers on, you can wipe your feet.
 The few Asian people we have fitted out a wet room for do this without question.

-At the end of the day it is your choice.
 A screen can always be retro fitted.
+Therfore, at the end of the day it is your choice.

-This wet room was installed in a bungalow on a concrete floor utilising a non-slip stone/slate effect floor tile and two different wall tiles, one being a feature wall with a wood effect tile.
-The customer utilised a rain head shower, counter top basin, wall mounted basin mixer tap and fitted furniture in an exotic ‘Rift Oak’ finish, giving a beautiful wet room with a touch of elegance.
+This wet room was installed in a bungalow on a concrete floor utilising a non-slip stone/slate effect floor tile especially for safety and two different wall tiles, one being a feature wall with a wood effect tile.
+In addition, a rain head shower was utilised by the customer, counter top basin was added, wall mounted basin mixer tap and fitted furniture in an exotic ‘Rift Oak’ finish, giving a beautiful wet room therefore giving a touch of elegance.

 This is a very nice, large Wet Room.
 With no expense spared the customer chose a concealed shower mixer, his and hers wall mounted vanity basin units, a wall hung back to wall toilet and travertine tiles throughout, gave a beautiful wet room.
 The customer also insisted on screens.
 Well, the room is three meters by three, so, they don’t get in the way.